 How long does baseboard installation take?

-For a typical 2,000-square-foot Phoenix home, expect 2-4 days depending on complexity, corner count, and whether we're removing old trim.
-A single room takes 4-8 hours.
-We're not fast — we're right.
+A typical 2,000-square-foot Phoenix home takes 2-4 days depending on complexity, corner count, and whether we're removing old trim.
+A single room usually takes 4-8 hours.
+We prioritize doing it right over doing it fast.

 Should I paint baseboards before or after installation?

 Install first, then paint.
-We'll fill nail holes and sand any rough spots, and you get a single, seamless paint line that looks finished.
-Painting before installation guarantees damage and touch-up work.
+We'll fill nail holes and sand rough spots, and you get one seamless paint line that looks finished.
+Painting before installation guarantees damage and touch-up work later.

 What's the cost range for baseboard installation in Phoenix?

-Material costs range from $0.80 per linear foot for basic pine to $3-5 per foot for quality hardwood or specialty profiles.
-Labor runs $40-60 per hour depending on the job.
-A 2,000-square-foot home with 500 linear feet of trim typically costs $1,500-3,500 all-in, material and labor.
-We'll give you a firm quote after a walkthrough — no surprises.
+Material runs $0.80 per linear foot for basic pine up to $3-5 per foot for quality hardwood or specialty profiles.
+Labor is $40-60 per hour depending on the job scope.
+A typical 2,000-square-foot home with 500 linear feet of trim costs $1,500-3,500 all-in for material and labor.
+We provide firm quotes after a walkthrough with no hidden costs.

 Ready to Get Started?

-If your baseboards look tired, or you're finishing a renovation and need trim that actually matches your home's character, reach out.
-Book Online for a walkthrough, or fill out our contact form with some details about your project.
-We'll give you a straightforward quote, a timeline, and — most importantly — work that will still look good five years from now when you're not thinking about it at all.
+If your baseboards look tired or you're finishing a renovation and need trim that matches your home's style, let's talk.
+Book Online for a walkthrough or share your project details.
+We'll give you a straightforward quote, a timeline, and work that still looks great five years from now.